imazen/hardwired/migrating-from-nesta.md

 1. You will need to rename any .erubis files to .erb, and change any HAML that uses the 'erubis' command to 'erb'.
 2. Replace any uses of the 'auto' or 'stylesheet' helpers with the appropriate template command, such as 'haml', 'erb', 'mardkown', etc.

-4. Replace references to Nesta::Config with 'settings' (an instance member of Sinatra App)
+4. Replace references to Nesta::Config with Hardwired::Config.config

+## 4. (optional) Migrate to slim

+Slim is far superior to HAML in nearly every way.
+If you want some iffy help converting, use this gem:

+	gem 'haml2slim', group: :development